 4) Be a Story Teller

 Telling a story with video is a powerful experience that can deeply effect viewers.
 Whether the user watches a sports event on ESPN, views a new YouTube video, catches up on a favorite sitcom at Hulu, or scans the main stories of the day, online video experiences are more commonplace than ever.
-Consider the explosive growth of hand-held technologies, specifically the iPhone, where the demand for video is substantial.
-Many churches are leverage video as a ministry communication tool.
+Consider the explosive growth of hand-held technologies, specifically mobile phones, where the demand for video is substantial.
+Many churches are leveraging video as a ministry communication tool.
 Many churches misuse video formats by requiring users to download video viewing software, utilize outdated video viewing formats and under-value the impact video can bring to a web experience.
 Offering the right multi-media video experience provides a “sticky” factor for web a user that insures repeat visits.
 Tell your stories and use the web to communicate those stories.

 5) Go Social: Make it Personal